-In Canada many cultural and arts festivals take place during the summer and offer free outdoor performances.
+In Canada, many cultural and arts festivals take place during the summer and offer free outdoor performances.
 These festivals may focus on theatre, music, dance, literature, film, an art form or a specific ethno-cultural community.
-As a sponsoring group you can assist the newcomer(s) in finding free events and local attractions that they can attend by themselves or together with the sponsoring group.
+As a sponsoring group, you can assist the newcomer(s) in finding free events and local attractions that they can attend by themselves or together with the sponsoring group.
 This is a great way for newcomer(s) to enjoy some free or low-cost entertainment as well as to experience multiculturalism in Canada.
-There are many cultural attractions newcomer(s) can visit, such as museums, art galleries, heritage buildings, historic sites and other local attractions.
-Many of these places have a lower admission fee for children, students and seniors.
-Sometimes they have one day a week when the admission fee is free or at a lower cost for adults as well.